First Line Training

 Using the real challenges facing your organization, your team will learn how to think critically about making improvements when the path to achieving the challenge is unclear.
 They will also learn how to coach others so they can, in turn, develop the habits and thought processes necessary for ongoing improvement.

-As a side benefit, your organization will make progress towards achieving two of your current challenges.
+As a side benefit, your organization will make progress towards achieving at least one of your current challenges.

-The initial 3 hours of the program will be used to identify two challenges facing the company and introduce the participants to “the Toyota Kata Improvement Method”.
+The initial 3 hours of the program will be used to identify one or two challenges facing the company and introduce the participants to the Toyota Kata improvement cycle.
 Typically this happens over two meetings.

-The program is delivered in daily 30 minute coaching sessions, occurring 4 times a week for 12 weeks.
-The sessions will be used to help the participants apply the methodology to the challenges they identified.
-Participants are required to carry out 15-20 minutes of improvement work between coaching sessions.
+The program is delivered in daily 30 minute coaching sessions, occurring daily for 12 weeks.
+Each day participants are asked five core questions that give them practice at the new thinking skills.
+Participants will also carry out 15-20 minutes of improvement work between coaching sessions.
 Participants will attend review meetings in the 4 and 8th week.

 In the course of doing the Improvement Cycles, participants often find that they need specific tools they don’t know about.
-Examples of these skills include: how to prepare graphs and exit run charts, calculating takt time, measurement skills and root-cause assessments.
+Examples of these skills include how to: prepare graphs and run charts, calculate takt time, measure process variables, and carry out root-cause assessments.
 Each month participants will receive up to 4 hours per month of specific skill training just when they need it.

 At the end of each four-week period the review meeting will provide an opportunity to reflect on what has been learned, what has been achieved, whether the challenge is still appropriate, and to provide overall feedback about progress.